karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 There's another advantage to writing focused tests: it helps flush out methods which themselves do too much.
 If you're trying to write a test, but you realize that you're having to setup numerous expectations, mock objects, dependencies and so on, then your problem isn't with your test, it's with your code.
 Remember, cohesive code is fundamental to good design, and tests that require a lot of setup are always indicators of poor cohesion.

-The [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) is a particularly relevant design guideline worth familiarizing yourself with.
+The [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) and [Tell, Don't Ask](http://pragprog.com/articles/tell-dont-ask) are particularly relevant design guideline worth familiarizing yourself with.
 The general idea is that code shouldn't reach outside of what's immediately available.
 For example, if a method takes a `user` parameter, it can safely access `user.IsValid()`, but reaching deeper into `user` by calling `user.GetRole().CanUpdateSite()` starts to get dangerous.
 For me, this is one of those *rules* which I find hard to visualize or even understand.
 Until I write a test that is, then it becomes painfully evident that something isn't right.
-You can often even fix the code under test by looking at your test and saying *this is how I should be able to test this*.
+You can often fix the code under test by looking at your test and saying *"this is how I should be able to test this"*.
 Of course, this is core to what we've been talking about since the start: testing is a means to drive proper design.

-As you write more tests and code, you'll notice, by the difficulty in writing clean tests, other patterns emerge.
+As you write more tests and code you'll notice other patterns emerge.
 For example, you'll learn to hate anything but simple assignments in your constructors (as you should!).
+It won't take long before you start to see your tests as design tools more than anything else.

 ### Tests should be meaningful ###